Kennyslaboratory/Ultimate-Hacker-Roadmap/README.md

 * **[Clueless](https://github.com/Kennyslaboratory/Ultimate-Hacker-Roadmap/tree/main/x00_Clueless)** _(Unhirable)_
   * You want a job in IT but are unsure how to transition into an IT job from your current position.
   * You don't understand computing fundaments, code, networking, web technology, or how anything works beyond a very basic fundamental level.
-  * You rely solely on tools created by other programmers or hackers.
-I.E. MetaSploit, nmap, SQLmap, precompiled RATs, etc.
   * Most technical things you've done are operating system installations, virus scans, and putting together a computer from scratch.
 * **[Newbie](https://github.com/Kennyslaboratory/Ultimate-Hacker-Roadmap/tree/main/x01_Newbie)** _($30k - $50k)_
   * IT Support Specialist, IT Consultant, PC Repair Technician, etc.